Harry-Yates/Harry-Yates/README.md

 San José 20° ☁️ · Stockholm 7° ☁️

 # 20°
-☁️ **This evening, partly cloudy with scattered cloud cover.
-Golden hour for ~15 mins.**
+☁️ **This evening, partly cloudy with scattered cloud cover, sunrise at 5:47 AM.**

 **↑** 25° **↓** 17° · Tomorrow: ☀️ 27°
 Week: ▁██▅███ (24° to 27°)